hharte/1dcoinctrl/README.md

 ## Controlling the Coin Line Signaling

-Control of the coin lines is handled by a PIC18F45K50 microcontroller.
-This microcontroller can sense the line ON/OFF hook status, the test status, and can control the relays on the controller.
+Control of the coin lines is handled by a PIC18F47Q84 microcontroller.
+This microcontroller can sense the line polarity and ON/OFF hook status, the test status, and can control the relays on the controller.

 There are three relays that provide common control, and two additional relays per line.